Handbills--Bill Graham and Miscellaneous Fillmore

 No #, Allen Ginsberg.
 Sopwith Camel, others, 7/17/66, Fillmore; A.R.T.S. benefit; Wes Wilson design, this is the version that is dark purple on thin white paper; for illustration of the poster which is on blue stock, see The Art of Rock, pl.
 2.75.
 This copy is in nice shape, no pinholes, front is solid VG+ or better with couple of minor marks; reverse looks like it was pasted in a scrap book at some point so it has some discoloration smears from some kind of adhesive; extensive but do not show through on front, very decent copy of a scarce handbill, $95.

 BG #19, Michael McClure's "The Beard" (stage play), 7/24/66, Fillmore; line drawings of Billy the Kid and Jean Harlow by Wes Wilson; very rare 5.5" x 8.5" handbill, never reprinted as a postcard; comes in several different color variations.
 Reverse has a reprint of a newspaper article about the show.
-Blue on brown version, nice NM copy, $600.
+Blue on brown version, nice NM copy, my last one available, $750.

 BG #23, Jefferson Airplane, Grateful Dead, 8/12-13/66, Fillmore; classic early Wes Wilson image with early photos of the Dead and Airplane and great swirly red lettering on purple background.
 4 NM postcards, Creative Litho reverse, NM $22.00 each. (*)